Most Americans survive a first heart attack, but are at increased risk for another

 or narrowing of these blood vessels.

 Limit alcohol and illegal drugs.
-Alcohol and illegal drugs such as cocaine and amphetamines can raise blood pressure
+Alcohol and illegal drugs such as cocaine and amphetamines can raise your blood pressure

+levels.
 Ask your provider for help in limiting your alcohol or quitting drugs.